theosenoussaoui/project_go/README.md

 The VueJS container in the `docker-compose.yml` is commented because Docker's performance on MacOS sucks ass.
 Uncomment it if you want.

-You can check the backend condition on [localhost:8080/ping](http://localhost:8080/ping) (it's running the Gonic main example.
+You can check the backend condition on [localhost:8080/ping](http://localhost:8080/ping) (it's running the Gonic main example).

-###If you want to install a Golang extension :
+### If you want to install a Golang extension :

 Install Golang locally first and install your extension using its own documentation.
 After that, rebuild your backend using :